 We take all reasonable steps to protect personal information under our control from misuse, interference and loss and from unauthorised access, modification or disclosure.
 We hold your personal information electronically in secure databases operated by our third-party service providers.

-We protect the personal information we hold through login password protocols, secure and access-controlled premises, auditing, and network segregation for sensitive information stored electronically.
+We protect the personal information we hold through login password protocols, secure and access-controlled premises, auditing, and network segregation for sensitive information store electronically.

 While we take reasonable steps to ensure your personal information is protected from loss, misuse, unauthorised access, modification or disclosure, security measures over the internet can never be guaranteed.

 If you would like to access your personal information, please contact us using the details below.
 In certain circumstances, we may not be able to give you access to your personal information in which case we will write to you to explain why we cannot comply with your request.